EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 At this point you can FLIP your board so that the copper side of the board is a mirror to the side you will be putting the components onto.
 You can find the option to FLIP in the OPTIONS tab.

-# 3. Modifying file parameters
+# 3. Modifying .gbr file parameters

 ![view project](https://i.ibb.co/FhJ4L9g/View-Project.png)